w3c/wai-presentations2all/index.md

 ---

-**Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
-Be careful not to leave out information for some people in your audience.
-For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.**

 {::nomarkdown}
 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

+When you ask people to “read the source on the slide”, you probably exclude people who cannot see the slides.
+If you show a video without captions, hard of hearing people and people speaking other languages might be unable to follow.

-This page helps you make your presentations, talks, meetings, and training accessible to all of your potential audience, including people with disabilities and others.
-Inclusive presentations have <a href="#benefits">many benefits</a>.
+Make your presentations, talks, meetings, and trainings accessible to everyone in your potential audience, including people with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}